Limitations and Improvements of the Intelligent Driver Model (IDM): Improvements for the IDM

 We herein summarize the strength and weakness of each modification. \begin{itemize} \item The acceleration projected IDM in \cref{defi:IDM_projected_velocities_acceleration} is the most straightforward modification to fix the negative velocities.
 However as shown in \cref{fig:projected_IDM_large_spacing_0,fig:projected_IDM_large_spacing}, it suffers from the fact that the follower waits too long to start driving.
 It may also lead to physical unreasonability issue with certain initial datum as we point out in \cref{exa:acceleration_projected_IDM_unreasonable}.

-\item The velocity regularized IDM in \cref{defi:IDM_velocity_regularized} and distance regularized IDM in \cref{defi:IDM_distance_regularized1} are both capable of preventing negative velocity, and the follower speeds up immediately when it observes safe distance.
-However in both modifications one needs to specify the regularization functions $h$ or $\tilde{h}$, which might require extra parameter tuning.
+\item The velocity regularized IDM in \cref{defi:IDM_velocity_regularized} is capable of preventing negative velocity, and the follower speeds up immediately when it observes safe distance.
+However in this modification one needs to specify the regularization functions $h$, which might require extra parameter tuning.

 \item The discontinuous improvement of the IDM as in \cref{defi:IDM_discontinuous} prohibits negative velocities, without the need to introduce extra saturation functions. \end{itemize}